 FIVS adopted the FSSPET in April 2017.
 This set of principles and values is a foundation for FIVS Wine Sector Participants to incorporate social responsibility into their businesses.
 Members committed to the FSSPET are guided by common norms that underscore the need to respect human rights and to ensure lawful, fair, and ethical behaviour in all their commercial dealings.

-This initiative offers a set of major principles that need to be considered when creating codes of practice for the advertising and marketing of alcohol beverages.
-This guidance document was produced in July 2011 and updated in December 2015.
-It contains an annex that covers tenets to adopt in the area of digital marketing of alcohol beverages.
+UPDATED IN OCTOBER 2021 – This initiative offers a set of major principles that need to be considered when creating codes of practice for the advertising and marketing of alcohol beverages.
+This guidance document was produced in July 2011, was first updated in December 2015, and was once again revised in October 2021.

 FIVS Social Sustainability Partnership